Phenytoin and Ginkgo: Can You Take Them Together?

 What happens when you take phenytoin with ginkgo?

-There is a second, independent concern: ginkgo seeds contain ginkgotoxin (4'-O-methylpyridoxine), a neurotoxin that can cause seizures, particularly in children or with raw seed consumption.
-Although ginkgo leaf extracts (used in standardized supplements) contain very little ginkgotoxin compared to seeds, batch-to-batch variability and adulteration have been documented, and seizures have been reported with ginkgo use even in non-epileptic patients.
+There is a second, independent concern.
+Ginkgo seeds contain ginkgotoxin (4'-O-methylpyridoxine), a neurotoxin that can provoke seizures.
+Standardized leaf extracts contain far less than seeds, but batch-to-batch variability and adulteration have been documented, and seizures have occasionally been reported with ginkgo use even in people without epilepsy.

 Why is this important?

-For a person with epilepsy on phenytoin, both arms of the ginkgo interaction point the same direction: lower drug exposure, plus an independent pro-convulsant signal from the supplement itself, equals higher seizure risk.
+For someone with epilepsy on phenytoin, both arms of this interaction point the same way: potentially lower drug exposure plus an independent seizure signal from the supplement itself, which together can raise seizure risk.

 The interaction is also asymmetric in time.
-Starting ginkgo lowers phenytoin levels over a couple of weeks.
+Starting ginkgo can lower phenytoin levels over a couple of weeks.
 Stopping ginkgo lets enzyme activity regress, which can let phenytoin levels rebound.
-If the prescriber compensated for low phenytoin levels by increasing the dose during ginkgo use, abrupt herb discontinuation can produce phenytoin toxicity (nystagmus, ataxia, confusion, slurred speech) within a few weeks.
+If a prescriber raised the phenytoin dose to compensate during ginkgo use, abruptly stopping the herb can push phenytoin toward the toxic range, with signs such as side-to-side eye flickering (nystagmus), unsteadiness, slurred speech, double vision, and confusion.

 What should you do?

-If you are seeking help with memory, mental clarity, or fatigue, talk to your neurologist.
-Anticonvulsants themselves cause cognitive side effects that may respond to dose adjustment or switching to a less sedating drug.
-Treatable contributors like depression, sleep apnea, anemia, and thyroid issues are worth a workup before assuming you need a supplement.
+If you are looking for help with memory, mental clarity, or fatigue, raise it with your neurologist.
+Anticonvulsants themselves can cause cognitive side effects that may respond to a dose adjustment or a different drug, and treatable contributors like depression, poor sleep, anemia, and thyroid problems are worth ruling out before reaching for a supplement.

 Which specific products are affected?